 I never liked to use the word ‘perfect’ when talking about our wedding because it’s such a loaded word.
 There was enough pressure planning a wedding, I didn’t want to add more by striving for perfection.
-As I began writing this post, I noticed that the word ‘perfect’ kept popping into my head when I thought about our venue.
+As I began writing this review, I noticed that the word ‘perfect’ kept popping into my head when I thought about our venue.
 I guess there’s no other way to describe it.

-From the moment we stepped foot into Tower Hill, we loved it.
+From the moment we stepped foot into Tower Hill Barns, we loved it.
 When we walked across its charming patio and through the cosy, warm entrance on a cold and grey day in November 2017, I immediately thought to myself ‘could this be the one?’.
 We were welcomed inside by the one and only Jo, whose gorgeous bright and friendly face put us at ease immediately.
 For the first time since venue hunting, I felt that we could actually have a wedding venue that somehow felt like home.
 Being so close to a main road, we worried that it may not be private enough, but the layout of the venue meant that it was completely nestled away in its own grounds, surrounded by greenery, open land and wildlife.
 What struck us is that once you’re in, you wouldn’t even know there’s a road behind it, as it’s so tranquil and scenic.
 With a private outdoor ceremony area, an outside bar, a large patio with fire-pit and copious amounts of flowers and greenery, we were in awe as we toured it for the first time.

 Choosing a wedding venue can actually be quite difficult.
 It can be overwhelming and tiring, especially as an indecisive over-thinker.
 At every venue we visited, I found myself wondering whether I could see us here on such an important day.
 Would our friends and family like it?
 Is it welcoming and relaxed?
 Is the vibe what we want?
 After hearing the same spiel over and over again at each venue about what sets them apart from the rest, I felt like I just wanted to go home, drown in wine, and escape the wedding-sphere.
-I didn’t get that feeling (or spiel) from Tower Hill, and we didn’t need it; the venue spoke for itself.
+I didn’t get that feeling (or spiel) from Tower Hill Barns, and we didn’t need it; the venue spoke for itself.
 From our very first visit, it became evident that this was a different kind of place.
 The relaxed, comforting and homely vibe was exactly what we were looking for.

 Having visited only venues in Spain at that point (our original plan was to get married in Seville, where I used to live), this was the first UK venue we found.
 We felt as though we should look at some others, even though really, we were smitten.
-It did help to go and see other venues because we realised that the bar had now been set, and we compared them all to Tower Hill.
-There was one other contender – Styal Lodge – which was also beautiful, but when it came down to it Tower Hill just had that extra special touch.
+It did help to go and see other venues because we realised that the bar had now been set, and we compared them all to Tower Hill Barns.
+There was one other contender – Styal Lodge – which was also beautiful, but when it came down to it Tower Hill Barns just had that extra special touch.
 The Spanish may call it duende, or as Merriam-Webster defines it: ‘the power to attract through personal magnetism and charm’.

 Lead up to the wedding

 During the 18 months of planning, nothing was too much trouble.
 Every time I emailed with questions, it was met with ‘please don’t worry, it’s what we’re here for’.
-Jo was the face of Tower Hill for us in the first few months, and although she changed roles, I had secretly hoped she might be there on our wedding day.
+Jo was the face of Tower Hill Barns for us in the first few months, and although she changed roles, I had secretly hoped she might be there on our wedding day.
 In the months leading up to the wedding, Dominique was appointed our new coordinator, and she, too, was nothing short of amazing.
 She was helpful, amazingly efficient and so dedicated to making our day perfect.
 During the planning process, we had contact with the chefs, bar staff, waiting on staff, cleaners, coordinators, owners and even the family doggos, and everyone treated us with such warmth and love, we honestly felt like part of the family.
-What’s special about Tower Hill is that the entire team work so effortlessly together, using their expertise and experience to curate not only the perfect day, but the most streamlined wedding planning experience.
+What’s special about Tower Hill Barns is that the entire team work so effortlessly together, using their expertise and experience to curate not only the perfect day, but the most streamlined wedding planning experience.
 Any blips or concerns we ran into were quickly ironed out with ease.